 - Smooth muscle cells

 The lab demonstrated different methods of generating and characterizing endothelial cells while new research mainly focuses on smooth muscle cells.

-Jue Zhang, the lead author, said that widely used growth factors for production of smooth muscle cells from stem cells can cause intimal hyperplasia.
+Jue Zhang, the lead author, said that widely used growth factors for the production of smooth muscle cells from stem cells can cause intimal hyperplasia.
 It is a common reason why bypass graft fails.
 In intimal hyperplasia, part of the arterial wall thickens causing the blood vessel to narrow.

 Healthy smooth muscles should have the ability to contract.
-This helps them in distributing blood all over the body and regulating the blood pressure.
-The researchers identified, using a high throuput screen, a small molecule called RepSox with the potential to produce cells that could contract.
+This helps them in distributing blood all over the body and regulating blood pressure.
+The researchers identified, using a high throughput screen, a small molecule called RepSox with the potential to produce cells that could contract.
 RepSox inhibits intimal hyperplasia.
 It is cheaper than the growth factors and is a good option.

 These findings bring scientists a step closer to improved treatment for cardiovascular disease.
 However, cell maturity needs to be addressed as the next challenge.
 This is according to Zhang.
 He says that this cell type is better than efforts from earlier on but it is still not mature.
 It is important that we induce the cells to make them more mature so as to make them more similar to our native artery.
 This will make them more functional.